rafaverde/rafaverde/README.md

 - 💻 As a developer, I'm currently a Full Stack student at RocketSeat, diving deep into technologies like HTML, CSS, JavaScript, React, and Node.js.
 - 💻 In 2025 I started my undergraduate studies in the Software Engineering course at Descomplica College and will graduated in the second semester of 2028.
 - 🌟 My daily routine involves honing my programming skills, learning from my leadership experience, and collaborating with tech teams to enhance my expertise.
-- 🚀 My focus is on mastering React and Node.js to build robust web applications.
+- 🚀 My focus is on mastering Next.js and React and Node.js to build robust web applications.

 ## Professional Background